 You may be required to have had a COVID vaccine in order to attend this performance or show proof of a negative test.
 Please contact the venue directly for more information on this.

 Music by Piotr Tchaikovsky

 About Washington Theater: We are an independent show guide not a venue or show.
 We sell primary, discount and resale tickets and prices may be above or below face value.

 Thu, Dec 2

 Fri, Dec 3

 Go see the Washington Ballet's Nutcracker at the Warnear Theatre.
 The... more

-Please note: The term Warner Theater and/or The Washington Ballet: The Nutcracker as well as all associated graphics, logos, and/or other tradermarks, tradenames or copyrights are the property of the Warner Theater and/or The Washington Ballet: The Nutcracker and are used herein for factual descriptive purposes only.
-We are in no way associated with or authorized by the Warner Theater and/or The Washington Ballet: The Nutcracker and neither that entity nor any of its affiliates have licensed or endorsed us to sell tickets, goods and or services in conjunction with their events.
+Please note: The term Warner Theater and/or The Washington Ballet - The Nutcracker as well as all associated graphics, logos, and/or other trademarks, tradenames or copyrights are the property of the Warner Theater and/or The Washington Ballet - The Nutcracker and are used herein for factual descriptive purposes only.
+We are in no way associated with or authorized by the Warner Theater and/or The Washington Ballet - The Nutcracker and neither that entity nor any of its affiliates have licensed or endorsed us to sell tickets, goods and or services in conjunction with their events.